 Even though Louis Comfort Tiffany’s name is synonymous with the ornate style of America’s Gilded Age, little was known about the day-to-day operations of his firm, as records were destroyed in the early 1930s.
 Luckily, a cache of letters written by Clara Driscoll, a worker at the Tiffany Studios firm, was brought to light in 2005.
-After the Lead Glaziers and Glass Cutters Union strike in 1892, Tiffany created the Women’s Glass Cutting Department, an all-female department, led by Clara Driscoll.
-At its peak the department ranged from twenty-seven to thirty-five women, produced iconic lamps, mosaics, and stained glass windows.
+After the Lead Glaziers and Glass Cutters Union strike in 1892, Tiffany created the Women’s Glass Cutting Department, an all-female department led by Driscoll.
+At its peak, the department ranged from 27 to 35 women, and produced iconic lamps, mosaics, and stained-glass windows.

 Working with patents for opalescent glass alongside colored, plated, textured, flashed, etched, and enameled glass, artists at Tiffany’s glass studio in Corona, Queens, New York, created a staggering array of masterworks in glass.
 The firm’s versatility led to works that ranged in scope from a small “Dragonfly” lamp screen (Lot 5; estimate: $6,000-8,000) to a number of monumental stained-glass windows the firm created for private and public clients.

 Lot 7 I Boy Christ in the Temple I Estimate: $80,000-120,000